awsdocs/aws-mobile-developer-guide/doc_source/how-to-nosql-integrate-an-existing-table.rst

       Drag the :file:`awsconfiguration.json` into the folder containing your :file:`Info.plist` file in your Xcode project.
 Choose :guilabel:`Copy items` and :guilabel:`Create groups` in the options dialog.

-    iOS - Swift
-      Drag the :file:`awsconfiguration.json` into the folder containing your :file:`Info.plist` file in your Xcode project.
-Choose :guilabel:`Copy items` and :guilabel:`Create groups` in the options dialog.

 Add the SDK to your App
 -----------------------